Charlie's Sneaker FAQ and Glossary - W

 - Web Browsers

-- I (Charlie) test this Web site with Microsoft®
+- I (Charlie) test this Web site with Apple Safari and the Google Chrome Web

-browser.
-I'll admit here it has some features unique to Internet
+browsers.
+I'll admit here it has some features unique to Microsoft Internet

 Explorer.
-All Firefox visitors are missing are the
+All other browser visitors are missing are the embedded display fonts

 that I use to garnish some pages.
 There are

-also (by my choice) absolutely no frames on this Web site.
+also (by my choice) absolutely no Adobe Flash animations or frames on this Web site.
 There's no

 tricky HTML likely to crash any Web browser; it's generally quite vanilla.